-- Victims are also encouraged to report incident(s) of sexual misconduct to COL’s Title IX Coordinator, who is:
+- Complainants are also encouraged to report incident(s) of sexual misconduct to COL’s Title IX Coordinator, who is:

 The Santa Barbara and Ventura Colleges of Law

-- A victim is not required to report to area law enforcement to receive assistance from or pursue any options within COL. The Title IX Coordinator will provide a Reporting Party with information about available support services and resources, and also assist the Reporting Party in notifying law enforcement, including the local police, if the Reporting Party elects to do so.
+- A Complainant is not required to report to area law enforcement to receive assistance from or pursue any options within COL. The Title IX Coordinator will provide a Complainant with information about available support services and resources, and also assist the Complainant in notifying law enforcement, including the local police, if the Complainant elects to do so.

-- If a Reporting Party discloses an incident to a Responsible Employee but wishes to maintain confidentiality or requests that no investigation into a particular incident be conducted or disciplinary action taken, COL must weigh that request against COL’s obligation to provide a safe, non-discriminatory environment for all students, including the Reporting Party.
+- If a Complainant discloses an incident to a Responsible Employee but wishes to maintain confidentiality or requests that no investigation into a particular incident be conducted or disciplinary action taken, COL must weigh that request against COL’s obligation to provide a safe, non-discriminatory environment for all students, including the Complainant.

 - Procedures When Sexual Misconduct is Reported to COL

-- COL recognizes that in certain circumstances, informal resolution of a report of sexual misconduct may be beneficial to the Reporting Party, the Responding Party, other involved persons (the Reporting Party, Witnesses), and/or the COL Community at large.
+- COL recognizes that in certain circumstances, informal resolution of a report of sexual misconduct may be beneficial to the Complainant, the Respondent, other involved persons (the Reporting Party, Witnesses), and/or the COL Community at large.
 Whether a report of sexual misconduct is appropriate for informal resolution is within the discretion of the Title IX Coordinator, except that reports of sexual assault are never appropriate for informal resolution.

-- When the Title IX Coordinator determines that informal resolution is not appropriate or formal resolution is requested by either the Reporting Party or Responding Party, COL will launch an investigation.
+- When the Title IX Coordinator determines that informal resolution is not appropriate or formal resolution is requested by either the Complainant or Respondent, COL will launch an investigation.

 - Once the Title IX Coordinator determines that a formal investigation is appropriate, COL will conduct a thorough and impartial investigation by an individual who has been trained to investigate reports of sexual misconduct.
 (This may be the Title IX Coordinator, Deputy Title IX Coordinator, or other designee approved by the CEO.)

-- Typically, investigation into reports of sexual misconduct will include a period of fact-finding led by the Title IX Coordinator, during which time the Reporting Party, Responding Party, and other relevant persons will be given the opportunity to participate in the investigation by sharing information with the Title IX Coordinator.
+- Typically, investigation into reports of sexual misconduct will include a period of fact-finding led by the Title IX Coordinator, during which time the Complainant, Respondent, and other relevant persons will be given the opportunity to participate in the investigation by sharing information with the Title IX Coordinator.
 Persons participating in an investigation will have the opportunity to submit a written statement, provide supporting materials, and identify witnesses.